oscar-system/GAP_pkg/GAP_pkg_sonata/README.md

 # GAP_pkg_sonata

-This is generated wrapper package for the GAP package SONATA 2.9.5.
+This is a generated Julia wrapper package for the GAP package SONATA 2.9.6.

 ## Issues